Avoiding Form Spam Submissions

 If spam records make it through, use a retention policy to remove them in bulk.

-Filter for known spam patterns—for example, records where the name contains ?, or where you've added a flag or interaction to mark the record as spam.
+Filter for known spam patterns, such as records where the name contains ?, or records where you added a flag or interaction to mark the record as spam.
 Then configure a retention policy to delete matching records.